SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few issues from Sam's text are
 - "easier to break" isn't necessarily true, and I'm unsure about the messaging that people should try it because it's easy.
 - The judge prize money isn't that accurately portrayed, and that feels like a speculative impact to a lot of people.
 - Sam missed out on all the benefits IAs and SAs get.
-If you want to market judging financially to people, **tell them about how colleges in Bangalore like NLS and Christ pay people, quite ordinary SA level people to come judge for them.**
+If you want to market judging financially to people, **tell them about how colleges in Bangalore like NLS and Christ pay people, quite ordinary SA level people to come judge for them.** I got 5k once to judge NLS (Even though I have never broken at a tournament) and I was super happy about judging.
+- A fundamental issue is that people may wonder why there is even pressure put on them to judge, because if judging is actually fun, everybody should be trying to do it.